-French food is famous around the world for its simple elegance.
+French food is famous around the world for its elegant flavors.
 Yet, the cuisine of Nice is probably not what most people have in mind when they think of French food.
-Located on the southern coast, Nice’s food culture is unique, combining both Mediterranean and Provincial French influences.
+Located on the southern coast, Nice’s food culture is unique, combining Mediterranean, English, and Provincial French influences.
 Unlike the rest of France, many of the dishes that Nice is known for are vegan or vegetarian-friendly, and on the healthy side.

 The cuisine of Nice, and the French Riviera in general, is a refreshing break from the heavy dishes that are more common in the northern parts of France.
-Inspired by seasonality and natural bounty of the land and sea, the people of Nice have developed a landmark cuisine that is part French, part Mediterranean, and wholly satisfying.
+Inspired by seasonality and natural bounty of the land and sea, the people of Nice have developed a landmark cuisine that is part French and part Mediterranean — with an English twist.

 Nice is also unique in that you don’t need to leave city limits to visit vineyards and wineries.
 With just 70 hectares under vine, AOC Bellet is among the smallest wine regions in France, and the only one found entirely within city limits.
 The two indigenous grape varieties, Braquet and Folle noire, predate the Riviera’s Roman occupation.
 Look out for early vintages in the tasting rooms of Cave Bianchi .

-The pungent winter truffles found in restaurants like Terre du Truffes hail from foraging parties high the nearby Alpes-Maritimes’ oak forests.
-Less pricey seasonal fungi include chanterelles and ceps.
+Even delicacies like the pungent winter truffles found in restaurants like Terre du Truffes hail from foraging parties high the nearby Alpes-Maritimes’ oak forests.
+Less pricey seasonal fungi like chanterelles and ceps are also sourced nearby.

-Between sunbathing on the glistening French Riviera beaches and exploring the winding streets, be sure to try these quintessential Nice dishes:
+Between sunbathing on the glistening French Riviera beaches and exploring the winding streets, be sure to try these quintessentially Nice dishes:

 Socca (aka, Farinata)